/i//SUN_RED.GIF

 • Re-apply.

-Even waterproof sunscreens need to be re-applied every two hours for maximum protection in the midday sun.
+Even water resistent sunscreens need to be re-applied every two hours for maximum protection in the midday sun, especially for small children.
+Remember, water reflects and magnifies the suns UVB - burning - rays.

 • Look for changes.